Information for Staff and Faculty

 Travel and On-Campus Events

-Travel between campuses will not be permitted until January 2021 and all events should be planned virtually in order to support NOSM’s goal in reducing the number of people on campus to help slow the potential transmission of the virus and protect vulnerable populations.
+Travel between campuses is not permitted and all events should be planned virtually in order to support NOSM’s goal in reducing the number of people on campus to help slow the potential transmission of the virus and protect vulnerable populations.
 Under exceptional circumstances, if an on-campus event is deemed essential, that requires learners or employees to travel between campuses, all travel must be approved by the Associate Dean or Chief Operating Officer.

 For additional information and guidance, please see the following: